-Easy apple cinnamon scrolls are worthy of eating two straight out of the oven.
+Easy apple cinnamon scrolls are worth eating two straight out of the oven.
 Delicious with the extra drizzle of cream cheese icing.
-Homemade scrolls are easier than you think, you will never need to go and buy them again.
-To get fluffy 'bakery like' texture use high protein flour – like strong white bread flour 13g protein count.
-I have made these with wholemeal and spelt and a combination of both with white flour, but I must say the apple cinnamon scrolls do taste the best with white flour.
+Homemade cinnamon scrolls are easier than you think, you will never need to go and buy them again.
+To get a fluffy 'bakery-like' texture, high protein flour – like strong white bread flour 13g protein count.
+I have also made this recipe with wholegrain spelt and white spelt or a combination of both.
+Remember they are fluffier and softer with white flour.

 - Warm milk (oat milk works well) – 250-300ml (about 1 1/4 cups)